herqles-io/hq-vagrant/README.md

 Quickly setup a Herqles environment for development and other testing.

-This Vagrant is set to download the latest development version of Herqles if you would like to use the stable version please see [puppet-herqles](https://github.com/herqles-io/puppet-herqles) for information on how to modify puppet hiera data.
+This Vagrant is set to use the latest development version of Herqles.
+If you would like to use the stable version please see [puppet-herqles](https://github.com/herqles-io/puppet-herqles) for information on how to modify puppet hiera data.